clock442/Capstone/README.md

 ## Project Overview
 This will be a podcast search website.
 It will allow you to search for podcasts by episode, name, or genre.
 There will also be a random podcast button and a best by genre area.
 Users will be able to favorite podcasts and episodes and will be able to comment on them.
+I will be using Vue and Materialize with Django to create the project.
+This is the api that I will be using to build the app [API link](https://www.listennotes.com/api/).

 ## Functionality
 When a user goes to the home page they will see a banner and a brief explanation of the site.
 There will be a top